Hadley (non-profit organization)

+Hadley is an American nonprofit organization based in Winnetka, Illinois, that helps adults navigate the emotional and practical realities of vision loss.
+Founded in 1920 as a braille correspondence school, Hadley now provides free on-demand programs, peer support, and direct specialist help to people with vision loss and their families and caregivers, delivered online, via an app, by phone, and by mail across the United States and internationally.

+A 501(c)(3) organization, Hadley holds a Platinum Transparency rating from Candid and a four-star rating from Charity Navigator.
+It is funded by donations from individuals, corporations, and private foundations.

 History

 Background

 Hadley was founded in 1920 by William A. Hadley.

 When he lost his sight at the age of 55, William Hadley faced many challenges.
 A former high school teacher with a lifelong passion for reading, Hadley wanted to learn braille.
 He was frustrated, however in his search for a teacher, so he taught himself braille instead.

 Founding

 Hadley's dream was to share his newfound skills with others like him, empowering them to thrive as he had.
 Together with Dr. E.V.L.
 Brown, an ophthalmologist and neighbor, Hadley found a way to reach others through the mail.

 The Hadley Correspondence School and the "braille by mail" curriculum were launched in 1920.
 The very first student, a woman in Kansas, had lost her sight later in life, too, and she wanted to continue reading.
 She mailed her lessons to Hadley, and he corrected and returned them along with notes of help and encouragement.

 Dr. Brown was also critical to the founding and success of Hadley.
 He worked to build and manage an organization that could sustain itself while offering education free of charge.
 In 1922, Dr. Brown was appointed to be Hadley's first President of the board of trustees and would serve in this role until his death in 1953.